The Deluge BitTorrent client may seem like an old VW Beetle from the outside, but once you open the hood… it is like looking at a Ferrari engine.

-Deluge is a BitTorrent client that is supported by most Operating Systems, such as Linux, Windows, MacOS, and BSD Unix.
-The great thing about Deluge is that it is open source, free, and comes without annoying ads.
+Deluge is a fully-featured cross-platform BitTorrent client.
+It is supported by Linux, Windows, macOS, BSD Unix, and more.
+Deluge is open-source, free, and comes without annoying ads.

-Deluge is considered one of the top clients among serious torrent users because it is very light, simple and fast.
-But despite its simplicity, it can be highly customized to match even the most demanding users.
+Deluge is one of the top clients among serious torrent users because it is lightweight, simple, and fast.
+But despite its simplicity, it can be highly customized to fulfill the demands of even the most hard-to-please torrent users.
 Deluge is the king of customizable torrenting clients.
-Thanks to programmable modules (or plugins) you can implement different software complements and take its functionality to a whole new level.
+Thanks to programmable modules (or plugins), you can implement different software complements and take Deluge’s functionality to a whole new level.

-There is no better place to download a copy of the Deluge client, than from the Official Deluge website.
-Download the latest version of Deluge here,
+There is no better place to download a copy of the Deluge client than from the Official Deluge website.
+Download Deluge the latest version (2.0.5) here:

 - Deluge is open source and free.

-- It is super light (always under 15MB).
+- Deluge is super light (always under 15MB).

-- It is highly portable.
-It can be installed on a USB and ran directly from it.
+- It is highly portable, and can be installed on a USB and run directly from it.

 - It allows automatic port mapping with UPnP, NAT-PMP, NAT for automatic router configuration.